RENTAL SCREENING CRITERIA – City of Portland Standard Non-Financially Responsible

 - Three or more dishonored checks within one year will result in denial of the application.

-- Rental history reflecting any past due and unpaid balances to a landlord will result in denial of the application.
+- Rental history reflecting any past due and unpaid balances to a landlord will result in a denial of the application except for unpaid rent, including rent reflected in judgments or referrals of debt to a collection agency, that accrued on or after April 1, 2020, and before March 1, 2022.

 - Rental history including three or more noise disturbances or any other material non-compliance with the rental agreement or rules within the past two years will result in denial.